 Although this is called the original after shave, I believe the sensitive version is way more popular than this version.
 While it is a balm and looks just like the Sensitive version, it contains more alcohol and give you a mild burning sensation.
-Of course, it is not as pronounced as with a traditional after shave, nevertheless it is clearly stronger than its milder brother.
+Of course, it is not as pronounced as with a traditional aftershave, nevertheless, it is clearly stronger than its milder brother.
 After a few minutes, my skin felt equally as pleasant as with the Sensitive Balm.
-I applied one half of my face with either of them so it was easy to compare.
+I applied one half of my face with each of them so it was easy to compare.
 The huge difference with the original balm is its strong scent.
-Personally, I don’t like it at all – it has that stereo-typically “masculine” drug store smell that you expect from a male grooming product.
+Personally, I don’t like it at all – it has that stereotypically “masculine” drug store smell that you expect from a male grooming product.
 However, if you find this kind of a scent pleasing and you have normal skin, this is a great choice for you.

 Ingredients: Aqua, Alcohol Denat., Glycerin, Distarch Phosphate, Ethylhexyl Cocoate, Parfum, Aloe Barbadensis Leaf Juice, Panthenol, Tocopheryl Acetate, Dimethicone, Triceteareth-4 Phosphate, Sodium Carbomer, Limonene, Linalool.